Board of Education

 Wade Linger, a high tech entrepreneur, was appointed to the West Virginia Board of Education to a nine-year term in 2008.
-He was elected president in 2011.
+He served as board president from 2011 to 2013.
 Linger is a native of Charleston and current Marion County resident.

 Trained as a computer programmer while serving in the U.S. Air Force, Linger has spent much of his professional career in the fields of technology and research, including a stint as the first vice president of research for the West Virginia High Technology Consortium.